Dimension two holomorphic distributions on four-dimensional projective space: Introduction

-Our first result is the following. \begin{theorem} Let $\mathscr{F}$ be a dimension two distribution of degree $d\in \{1,2\}$ with locally free tangent sheaf $T\mathscr{F}$ and whose singular scheme has pure dimension one.
-Then $T\mathscr{F}$ splits as a sum of line bundles, and
+Our first result is the following. \begin{theorem} Let $\mathscr{F}$ be a dimension two distribution on $\mathbb{P}^4$ of degree $d\in \{1,2\}$ with a locally free tangent sheaf $T\mathscr{F}$ and whose singular scheme has pure dimension one.
+Then $T\mathscr{F}$ splits as a sum of line bundles, and \begin{enumerate}